 But there was still no such separate entity as a Signal Corps of the Army.
 Officers and enlisted men were merely detailed for service with Major Myer for signaling duty.
-It was not until two years after the war started that the Signal Corps was officially established and organized as a separate branch of the Army, by appropriate congressional action.
+It was not until two years after the war started that the Signal Corps was officially established and organized as a separate branch of the Army, by appropriate Congressional action.

-In the meantime, another signaling organization was coming into being - an organization that was an outgrowth of the government's taking over control of the commercial telegraph companies in the United States on 25 February 1862.
-There were only three: the American, the Western Union, and the Southwestern.
+In the meantime, another signaling organization was coming into being-an organization which was an outgrowth of the government's taking over control of the commercial telegraph companies in the United States on 25 February 1862.
+There were then only three in number:

+the American, the Western Union, and the Southwestern.
 The telegraph lines generally followed the right-of-way of the railroads.
-The then secretary of war, Simon Cameron, sought the aid of Thomas A. Scott of the Pennsylvania Railroad, who brought some of his men to Washington for railroad and telegraphic duties with the federal government.
-From a nucleus of four young telegraph operators grew a rather large military telegraph organization that was not given formal status until on 28 October 1861 President Lincoln gave Secretary Cameron authority to set up a "U.S. Military Telegraph Department" under a man named Anson Stager, who, as a general superintendent of the Western Union, was called to Washington, commissioned a captain (later a colonel) in the Quartermaster Corps, and made superintendent of the Military Telegraph Department.
-Only about a dozen of the members of the department became commissioned officers, and they were made officers so that they could receive and disburse funds and property; all the rest were civilians.
-The U.S. Military Telegraph "Corps," as it soon came to be designated, without warrant, was technically under Quartermaster General Meigs, but for all practical purposes it was under the immediate and direct control of the secretary of war, a situation admittedly acceptable to Meigs.
-There were now two organizations for signaling in the Army, and it has hardly to be expected that no difficulties would ensue from the duality.
+The then Secretary of War, Simon Cameron, sought the aid of Thomas A. Scott, of the Pennsylvania Railroad, who brought some of his men to Washington for railroad and telegraphic duties with the Federal Government.
+From a nucleus of four young telegraph operators grew a rather large military telegraph organization which was not given formed status until on 28 October 1861 President Lincoln gave Secretary Cameron authority to see up a "U. S. Military Telegraph Department" under a man named Anson Stager, who, as general superintendent of the Western Union, was called to Washington, commissioned a captain (later a colonel) in the Quartermaster Corps, and made superintendent of the Military Telegraph Department.
+Only about a dozen of the members of the Department became commissioned officers, and they were made officers so that they could receive and disburse funds and property; all the rest were civilians.
+The U. S. Military Telegraph "Corps." as it soon came to be designated, without warrant, was technically under Quartermaster General Meigs, but for all practical purposes it was under the immediate and direct control of the Secretary of War, a situation admittedly acceptable to Meigs.
+There were now two organizations for signaling in the Army, and it was hardly to be expected that no difficulties would ensue from the duality.
 In fact, the difficulties began very soon, as can be noted in the following extract from a lecture before the Washington Civil War Round Table, early in 1954, by Dr. George R. Thompson, Chief of the Historical Division of the Office of the Chief Signal Officer of the U.S. Army: